thegodeveloper/ckad/README.md

 - The Certified Kubernetes Application Developer (CKAD) exam has 19 performance-based questions.
 - The exam is two hours long and is entirely command line based.

-## Requirement for Podman in Pop OS
+## Requirement for Podman in Debian and Pop OS

 If you get the following error message for each `podman` command: